 On some occasions children may be asked to reflect on a piece of work that has been developed through question prompts similar to that which are used in Writing.

-• If required pink highlighting a small number of connected errors or areas of improvement that link directly to the learning outcome and agree success points, again a pink dot on the lesson objective will mean it has not been achieved.
+•If required Pink highlighting a small number of connected errors or areas of improvement that link directly to the learning outcome and agree success points.
 PINK MEAN THINK AND RESPOND.